wp-plugins/wp-to-twitter/readme.txt

 * Brazilian Portugese: [Matheus Bratfisch](http://www.matbra.com)
 * Japanese: [kndb](http://blog.layer8.sh/)

 New translations are always welcome!
-The translation file is in the download.
+The translation source file is in the WP to Twitter download.

+Credits:

+Contributions by [Thor Erik](http://www.thorerik.net), Bill Berry and [Andrea Baccega](http://www.andreabaccega.com).
+Some code previously contributed is no longer in this plug-in.
+Other bug fixes and related citations can be found in the changelog.

 == Changelog ==

+= 2.3.17 =

+* Bug fix: Custom tweet text not sent for custom post types if the post was not saved prior to publishing.
+* Bug fix: Scheduled posts would not tweet if certain plug-ins were installed, due to modifications of post dates.

 = 2.3.16 =